 “IIslands of War” by jwiggs.

-In “IIslands of War”, you’ll need to move from a small pile of dirt to a heavily armed fortress to defeat the Dark Order.
+In “IIslands of War”, you will need create a heavily armed fortress, starting with a small pile of dirt, to defeat the Dark Order.
 This happens through the accumulation of various weapons and various upgrades.
-But at the same time, care must be taken to ensure that one’s own island remains floatable.
-The complex gameplay invites you to play again and again.
+At the same time, the players must ensure that their own island remains floatable.
+The complex gameplay invites you to play it again and again.

 Read more about “IIslands of War”.

 - “Found” by Ferran Bertomeu Castells, Vanja Mrgan & Elie Abraham.